 When I adopted my English Pointer, Daisy, in 2003 she reacted badly to many commercial foods and treats.
-And in learning to manage these intolerances, I not only made my own recipes for her treats, but I started researching natural health for animals - my science and research skills came in handy to do this.
+And in learning to manage these intolerances, I not only made my own recipes for her treats, but I started researching natural health for animals - my science training and research skills came in handy to do this.

 By 2007, I decided to go into business and we started selling made-to-order dog treats that were 'Daisy tested and approved.'